Modern History Playlist

 Third Round Table Conference (1932) and Outcome

 The Third Round Table Conference (November–December 1932) was held in London with limited Indian participation.
-The Congress boycotted it as the Civil Disobedience Movement had been revived.
+The Congress boycotted it as the Civil Disobedience Movement (CDM) had been revived.
 The conference failed to achieve consensus but its proceedings paved the way for the Government of India Act, 1935.

 The Third Round Table Conference (November–December 1932) was held in London with limited Indian participation.
-The Congress boycotted it as the Civil Disobedience Movement had been revived.
+The Congress boycotted it as the Civil Disobedience Movement (CDM) had been revived.
 The conference failed to achieve consensus but its proceedings paved the way for the Government of India Act, 1935.

 Comparison of Three Round Table Conferences

-| Conference | Year | Congress Role | Outcome |
+| Conference | Year | Congress Role | Analytical Outcome |

 |---|---|---|---|

-| First | 1930–31 | Boycotted | Failed due to absence of Congress |
+| First | 1930–31 | Boycotted | Failed due to Congress's absence; proved INC's centrality. |

-| Second | 1931 | Gandhi attended as sole representative | Failed over communal representation |
+| Second | 1931 | Gandhi attended as sole representative | Failed over communal representation; led to Communal Award. |

-| Third | 1932 | Boycotted | Led to White Paper → Government of India Act 1935 |
+| Third | 1932 | Boycotted | Least attended; led directly to the White Paper and GOI Act, 1935. |

 Fun Facts